obriencj/pelican-inelegant/README.md

 Elegant is released under the [MIT License].
 See their [`THANKS.md`][thanks] file for a list of contributors.

-InElegant is released under the [MIT License] as was Elegant before it.
+Inelegant is released under the [MIT License] as was Elegant before it.

 All code contributions are made directly under the [MIT License] as well.
 This is commonly referred to as the "Inbound=Outbound licensing